kdarwish00/weather-widget/README.md

 - Implement global `useAuth` context
 - Create **shared UI system** (button, modal, input) using MUI + Tailwind
 - Use an API for weather data so we can create a better experience
+- Implement a custom registered_emails table to reliably track and prevent duplicate sign-ups, allowing for controlled error handling and improved UX without relying on Supabase’s non-descriptive sign-up errors.

 ---